content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/logback/logback.md

 \</appender\>

--   The *TimeBasedRollingPolicy* implements both a *RollingPolicy* and a *TriggeringPolicy*.
+-   The **TimeBasedRollingPolicy** implements both a **RollingPolicy** and a **TriggeringPolicy.**
--   The example above configures the *fileNamePattern* attribute **based on the day** – which means the name of each file contains the current date, and also that the rollover will happen daily.
+-   The example above configures the **fileNamePattern** attribute **based on the day** – which means the name of each file contains the current date, and also that the rollover will happen daily.
--   Notice how we’re limiting the log data here – *maxHistory* is set to a value of 30, alongside a *totalSizeCap* of 3GB – which means that the archived logs will be kept for the past 30 days, up to a maximum size of 3GB.
+-   Notice how we’re limiting the log data here – **maxHistory** is set to a value of 30, alongside a **totalSizeCap** of 3GB – which means that the archived logs will be kept for the past 30 days, up to a maximum size of 3GB.
--   Finally, the *SizeBasedTriggeringPolicy* defined configures the rollover of the file whenever it reaches 3 MB.
+-   Finally, the **SizeBasedTriggeringPolicy** defined configures the rollover of the file whenever it reaches 3 MB.
 Of course that’s quite a low limit, and a mature log-viewing tool can certainly handle a lot more than that.
 -   You can now see how we’ve slowly moved out from basic examples to a more realistic configuration you can actually start using as the project moves towards production.

 ### 6.2 Layouts